Yogesh-VasanthaKumar/Yogesh-VasanthaKumar.github.io/Barchart/readme.md

 ## Demo

-You can view a live demo of the interactive bar chart [here](link-to-demo).
+You can view a live demo of the interactive bar chart [link-to-demo](https://yogesh-vasanthakumar.github.io/Barchart/index.html).

 ## Features